The reason why hydration is so important:

 - Promotes weight loss and reduces gaining undesirable weight – enough water energizes the cells to create energy, hence if you have enough water in the body, signals to the brain to get more food is reduced; water also fills the stomach to increase satiety and reduce feelings of hunger

 - Improves digestion and eliminates digestive illnesses – adequate water reduces constipation as it purges metabolic toxins and wastes better, and supports improved nutrient absorption; it also helps reduce, if not eradicate, occurrences of bloating, ulcers, gas formation, IBS (irritable bowel syndrome), gastritis and acid reflux.

-- Improves skin texture and reduces incidence of skin diseases and premature aging – improperly hydrated skin is more prone to irritation, inflammation and congestion, that leads to acne, blackheads and redness; if properly hydrated, facial skin wrinkles and bags are lessened and the skin aging is slowed down.
+- Improves skin texture and reduces the incidence of skin diseases and premature aging – improperly hydrated skin is more prone to irritation, inflammation, and congestion, which leads to acne, blackheads and redness; if properly hydrated, facial skin wrinkles and bags are lessened and the skin aging is slowed down.

 - Fights fatigue and improves physical performance – water helps avoid overall lethargy and allows body cells to complete important enzymatic activities that facilitate better sleep, creation of ample energy and recuperation of organs from doing systemic processes.

 - Supports prompt repair of joints and cartilage – Our joints, and cartilages will become dry and prone to irreparable wear and tear if you lack good hydration.
 Having enough water in the body ensures healthy lubrication of joints and cartilages and stops the degradation of the cartilage material.